Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Performance and Complexity Evaluation

 To numerically evaluate the sum rate achieved by the different BD-RIS architectures, we consider a multi-user system with $M=4$ transmit antennas, $K=4$ receivers, $P_T=10$~dBm, and $\sigma^2=-80$~dBm.
 The channels are generated as \gls{iid} Rayleigh distributed, with path gain given as in \cite[Section~VI]{wu24}.

 In Fig.~\ref{fig:results}(a), we report the sum rate achieved with different BD-RIS architectures, including: fully-connected, band-connected with $Q=7$ (proved to achieve the same performance as the fully-connected in this system \cite{wu25}), maximal-planar-connected (examples 1, 2, and 3 whose admittance matrices are represented in Fig.~\ref{fig:y}), tree-connected, and single-connected RISs.
-Besides, in Fig.~\ref{fig:results}(b), we report the circuit complexity of the same architectures, which is $N(N+1)/2$ for fully-connected \cite{she22}, $(Q+1)(2N-Q)/2=8N-28$ for band-connected \cite{wu25}, $4N-6$ for maximal-planar-connected, $2N-1$ for tree-connected \cite{ner24}, and $N$ for single-connected RISs.
-We make the following three observations. \textit{First}, both fully- and band-connected RISs achieve maximum performance (the tiny gap is due to numerical optimization error), with the band-connected RIS having significantly reduced circuit complexity, which grows linearly with the number of RIS elements. \textit{Second}, the single-connected RIS achieves the lowest performance since it has limited flexibility, while it also has minimum circuit complexity (it is the planar-connected RIS with minimal complexity, in opposition to maximal-planar-connected RISs). \textit{Third}, the maximal-planar-connected RISs allow for a favorable balance between performance and circuit complexity, being the most complex BD-RIS architectures implementable in a double-layer \gls{pcb}, i.e., in which the interconnections do not cross each other.
+In Fig.~\ref{fig:results}(b), we report the circuit complexity of the same architectures, which is $N(N+1)/2$ for fully-connected \cite{she22}, $(Q+1)(2N-Q)/2=8N-28$ for band-connected \cite{wu25}, $4N-6$ for maximal-planar-connected, $2N-1$ for tree-connected \cite{ner24}, and $N$ for single-connected RISs.
+Finally, in Fig.~\ref{fig:results}(c), we report the performance-complexity trade-off enabled by those architectures.
+We make the following three observations. \textit{First}, both fully- and band-connected RISs achieve maximum performance (the tiny gap is due to numerical optimization error), with the band-connected RIS having significantly reduced circuit complexity, which grows linearly with the number of RIS elements. \textit{Second}, the single-connected RIS achieves the lowest performance since it has limited flexibility, while it also has minimum circuit complexity (it is the planar-connected RIS with minimal complexity, in opposition to maximal-planar-connected RISs). \textit{Third}, the maximal-planar-connected RISs allow for a favorable balance between performance and circuit complexity, being the most complex BD-RIS architectures implementable in a double-layer \gls{pcb}, i.e., where the interconnections do not intersect.